top of page

 So why doesn't it last?

 Are you supporting your partner in actualizing his/her dreams?
 Are you supporting your own?
 Are you listening with presence and actual interest?
 Are you communicating your needs with kindness, and without anger?
 Are you willing to learn to let go of past issues and resentments?
 Are your expectations of the marriage realistic?
 How much time and energy are you placing into your job, your kids, your taxes, your home renovation, in relation to your partner?
 When was the last time you gave your partner the gift of a complete fantasy?
 How predictable have you become?
-When was the last time you swept them off their feet?
+When was the last time you swept them off their feet, or listened to them with genuine Presence?

 As more traditional forms of marriage falter, new, more workable ways of relating inevitably take their place, and we move into a more fluid approach to long-term relationship.